agmcfarland/FluPipeline/README.md

 # FluPipeline

 `FluPipeline` is a command line program for processing influenza sequencin data.
-It takes as input a folder of paired-end read files and outputs a folder with data and visualizations.
+It takes as input a folder of paired-end read files and outputs a folder containing variant call, taxonomic, and mapping data and visualizations.

 ---